 Cool roof shingles are a type of composition shingle with reflective granules, which block a percentage the sun’s heat so homes stay a more consistent temperature throughout the day.
 They save energy by making homes and businesses easier to cool so air conditioners don’t have to work as hard.
 Many reflective shingle products are energy star qualified so some utility companies provide incentives, such as rebates, for installing them.

 Shingle roofs are the most popular and cost effective roofing material in the United States.
-There are a wide variety of shingles types to choose from and they are relatively cheap to install.
-No special training or equipment is required so they can be installed by any roofing contractor or skilled homeowner.
+There are a wide variety of shingles types to choose from and they are relatively inexpensive to install.
 In some cases, a new shingle roof can be installed over the old shingles, which can save you significant labor and disposal costs.
 A professional contractor can do the job right the first time, which is important since many manufacturers warranties are voided if the product is not installed properly.

 Shake